LONA MANNING

 This means Dr. Grant (who, we recall, is indolent and selfish, and will not stir a finger for the convenience of anyone) now must get his hat and umbrella and fetch her himself. “[T]here was nothing to be done but to be very much ashamed, and to get into the house as fast as possible.”

 Fanny also keeps everyone waiting when Mrs. Grant invites her to dinner.
-We can imagine the Grants standing there, with hospitable smiles frozen on their faces, while Fanny dithers, and looks at Edmund, and dithers some more -- and she also dithers and delays when Mary Crawford asks her to choose a necklace.
+We can imagine the Grants standing there, with hospitable smiles frozen on their faces, while Fanny dithers, and looks at Edmund, and dithers some more...And she also dithers and delays when Mary Crawford asks her to choose a necklace.
 Because nothing says “I am humble” like inconveniencing people who are more important than you.

 For a deeper dive, here is my "Fanny vs Mary debate" with author Kyra Kramer, who likes Mary Crawford.
 Kyra says "Fanny bullied everyone with her timidity."